jeanpaoli/t/README.md

-# Technologies
+# Technologies for Declarative Markup

-Technologies for Declarative Markup
+## Core technologies used to create, store, find, read, transform, re-use, and preserve declarative markup.

 Although a lot of platforms and tools for declarative markup exist today, there is still a lot to be done to bring the [usage of declarative markup](http://www.markupdeclaration.org/)  to its full potential.